ktakashi/sagittarius-scheme/README.md

 After these commands, you need to go to `win/` directory and double click the file `innosetup.iss`.
 Go to [Build] - [Compile], then it will create the installer.
 For more detail, please see Inno Setup's document.

+Note: You can also build on 64 bit however FFI does not work properly yet.
+(Test case causes SEGV).
+So if you don't have any specific reason, I would strongly recommend to build on 32 bit.

 # How to develop it?
 We provide `autogen.sh` for developper and it generates boot code, VM